d12frosted/elpa-mirror/gnu/vertico-readme.txt

 1 Features
 ══════════

   • Vertical display with arrow key navigation.
-See the [extensions] for additional display modes.
+Many additional display modes are provided as [extensions].
   • Prompt shows the current candidate index and the total number of candidates.
   • The current candidate is inserted with `TAB' and selected with `RET'.
   • Non-existing candidates can be submitted with `M-RET' or by moving the point to the prompt.
-  • Configurable sorting by history position, length and alphabetically.
+  • Efficient sorting by history position, length and alphabetically.
   • Long candidates with newlines are formatted to take up less space.
   • Lazy completion candidate highlighting for performance.
   • Annotations are displayed next to the candidates (`annotation-' and